MeoMunDep/Humanity/README.md

 ### 3. `proxies.txt` - 🌐 Proxy List (Optional)

 If you are using proxies, add them here.
 Leave the file blank if you are not using proxies.
 Supported formats:
+And if you don't have any proxy, just set the time between accounts to about 35 seconds and run one account at a time.
 ```txt
 http://user:password@host:port
 https://user:password@host:port